Podocarpus pendulifolius

-Podocarpus pendulifolius is a species of conifer in the family Podocarpaceae.
-It is endemic to Venezuela.
-Its common names include Pino Carbón and Pino Hayuco.
+Podocarpus pendulifolius (pino carbón, pino hayuco) is a species of conifer in the family Podocarpaceae.
+It is endemic to northwestern Venezuela.

-This tree grows in rainforest habitat, sometimes at high elevation just below the páramo.
+Podocarpus pendulifolius is known from the Cordillera de Merida in northern Andes, in the provinces of Edo Lara, Merida, Tachira, and Trujillo.
+It grows in montane rainforest, sometimes at high elevation just below the subalpine páramo, from 1,400 to 3,000 metres elevation.
 At elevation it may take a dwarfed form, but otherwise it may grow to 20 meters in height.